 “When the pandemic hit our priority was to keep the lights on,” the data expert reported.
-“Security took a back seat to allow us to focus our energies on stabilizing the business.”
+“Security took a back seat to allow us to focus our energies on stabilising the business.”

 It perhaps is a little surprising to hear that given how much attention security is (rightly) receiving at the moment.
 But despite hindsight it can be easy to forget just how disruptive the weeks around March 2020 were for society and business, and sometimes, even the most important tasks move back in priority.
 That’s when fraudsters attack.

-“As soon as we could, though, we analyzed our networks and put ourselves back on high security,” said Vukosi, “quickly recognizing how automation was helping us move as quickly as possible.”
+“As soon as we could, though, we analysed our networks and put ourselves back on high security,” said Vukosi, “quickly recognising how automation was helping us move as quickly as possible.”